-You need to be handle your bodyweight on your wrists.
-Learning flares is harsh on your wrists and weak wrists will get injured.
+You need handle your bodyweight on your wrists.
+Learning flares is harsh on your wrists and weak wrists get injured.
 This is the most common injury when learning flare and not all breakdancers overcome it.
-Get your wrists stronger try these exercises here:
+Get your wrists strong do these exercises:

-After you get wrists able to handle your bodyweight its times for the next higher up muscle to support your bodyweight, your shoulders.
-This has already been covered so do the work so you don’t struggle with the move and get hurt.
-To summarize you should be proficient in handstands and be able to do handstand presses.
+Once your wrists can handle your bodyweight the next higher up muscle needs to support your bodyweight, your shoulders.
+I’ve previously covered shoulder strength so to summarize be proficient in handstands and handstand presses.
 If you don’t know what that is you aren’t ready for flares yet.
 Below is the shoulder training to be injury free and strong for flares.

 Can be done on the ground, strive to hold your feet above your belly button.
 Do 10 second holds 3 times a week.
 This will strengthen your hip flexors so you can raise your legs high in the front position of flare.

 Shoulder flexibility is overlooked in flares.
 You need to be competent at skin the cats so you have the shoulder flexibility to raise your hips high in the front part of the flare.

 The best way to practice the flare is start double leg circle training with the bucket.
 This cuts the move in half.
-When you first start training there is a lot going at once in the flare and double leg circle training reduces what you have to think about so you can focus on hand placement, keeping your legs straight and pushing with your shoulders.
+When you first start training there is a lot happening at once in the flare.
+Double leg circle training reduces what you have to think about so you can focus on hand placement, keeping your legs straight and pushing with your shoulders.
 This video shows double leg circles: